Donetsk People's Republic–Russia relations: Unofficial relations (2014–2022)

 Documents issued by the Donetsk and Luhansk People's Republics have been valid in Russia since 2017.
 This allowed residents to work, travel, or study in Russia.
 Russia has issued 400,000 Russian passports to residents of the republics since 2019.
 Ukraine also claims that Russia pays pensions for residents of the republics (Ukraine stopped paying after 2014).

-Official relations (2022–present)
+Official relations (2022)

 On February 16, 2022, the Russian Duma passed a resolution calling for the republics of Donetsk and Luhansk to be recognized as soon as possible.

-On February 20, Putin convened a meeting of the Security Council on live television, and asked ministers to express their views on whether to recognize the two republics in the Donbass.
+On February 20, Putin convened a meeting of the Security Council on live television, and asked ministers to express their views on whether to recognize the two republics in the Donbas.
 The officials present almost agreed.
 On February 21, the President of the Donetsk Republic Denis Pushilin and the Lugansk Republic signed a document in the Kremlin.
 The Russian Federation recognizes the Donetsk People's Republic, and the two sides continue to discuss a military defense agreement.
 After the recognition, Putin publicly stated that since he has recognized Donbas, there is no need to continue to abide by the Minsk agreement.

-After annexation of Southern and Eastern Ukraine, Donetsk People's Republic was officially merged into Russia.
+After annexation of Southern and Eastern Ukraine, Donetsk People's Republic was officially merged into Russia, however this status is recognized just by Russia itself together with a few of its allies.
+This status does not have support across most of the international community.